SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 You can keep your current adverting setup.
 We're compatible with AdSense, DoubleClick and Criteo, to name a few.

 == Changelog ==

+= v2.7.1 =
+* Add a new shortcode to enhance ads filtering in themes.

 = v2.7.0 =
 * Check whether WSID is defined in wp_options.